 In their initial research phase, many people compare Plan G to Plan F, which covers the Part B deductible.
 However, the premiums for Plan G tend to be considerably less than that of Plan F. Because of this, many people find that even after they pay their deductible, Plan G is still the more cost-effective option.

 Keep in mind: if you become eligible for Medicare in 2020 or later, you will not be able to get Plan F. This means that Plan G will be the plan with the most comprehensive coverage available to you.
-If you currently have a Plan F and are considering switching, we can help you evaluate your options.
+Additionally, you will have the option to sign up for a High Deductible Plan G. If you currently have a Plan F and are considering switching, we can help you evaluate your options.

 Does It Matter Which Company I Select?

 Medicare Supplement plans are completely standardized, so the benefits will be the same from company to company.
 All Medicare Supplement plans, including Plan G, are standardized in the following ways:

 - Benefits – You don’t have to worry about which company offers the best or most benefits.
 The benefits of a Plan G will be the same regardless of the company you select.